KeatonArmstrong02/public-notes/content/4 - Zettelkasten/Early language lessons should focus on chunks.md

 ---
 date: 2025-02-16 13:51
 draft: false
+tags:
+  - baby
+  - langaugelearning
 ---
-Status: #baby

-Tags: #langaugelearning

-# Early language lessons focus on chunks
+---
 Starting from the very beginning when we know nothing of a language can seem daunting.
-We need to focus on chunks, which are easier to digest and actually useful.
+We have to focus on digestible chunks that feel useful.
 In early language lessons, these will look like common components of a conversation.

 Think of these as learning openings in chess.
 You only have to memorize a few moves and responses.
 There is low variability here but at the least you're able to communicate a simple idea to someone and (sometimes) understand a basic response.